DuncanButler/ProjectTemplate/Tests/test-readme.md

-# Test Folder
+# Tests Directory

-this folder contains all the tests for the projects in the source folder.
+This directory contains all test projects including:
+- Unit tests
+- Integration tests
+- Functional tests
+- Performance tests

+All test projects should be named with the `.Tests` suffix, for example:
+- `ProjectName.Core.Tests`
+- `ProjectName.API.Tests`